cktricky/cktricky.github.io/index.md

 Several days ago, I tried an experiment with my 5 year old son related to emotional control.
 He was on his 3rd night in a row of sleep deprivation because he is a night owl and was/is adjusting to the new kindergarten schedule of early mornings.
 He is normally not one to have outbursts and is _usually_ a really incredibly rational kid - which, is why I even tried this with him and will warn you - **mileage may vary**.

-Unlike his normal self, he threw himself on the floor and began crying (no judgements, you should see how I look when run out of ice cream).
+Unlike his normal self, he threw himself on the floor and began crying (no judgements, you should see how I look when we run out of ice cream).
 Anyways, he was going and going and going.
 I'd heard once...

 > "When you're losing control of your emotions, try to picture what you look like to others."